PandasThumb/pandasthumb.github.io/_posts/2015/2015-03-29-fitness-surface.md

 <p>Remember that if we drew at random from a distribution (a
-"search") which itself was randomly chosen from the simplex of all probability distributions, we would have only a probability _p_ of hitting the target.
+"search") which itself was randomly chosen from the simplex of all probability distributions, we would have only a probability <em>p</em>
+of hitting the target.
 That is the same as if we just drew the outcome randomly from the set of possible DNA sequences.
 In the case of our GUC Bug, we start out with a randomly sampled genotype, and if